2018ik/2018ik.github.io/_wiki/heavenly_ministry.markdown

 ## Pouring Out

-This pouring out of the economical Spirit in Acts was for the formation of the universal church, and to empower the disciples to carry out His move to build the church, the Body of Christ.
+The pouring out of the economical Spirit in Acts was for the formation of the universal church, and to empower the disciples to carry out His move to build the church, the Body of Christ.

 ## Sending Out